-- ➤ Infants A blanket, several diapers, baby wipes, extra set of clothing, unopened baby food jars, pre-mixed formula, labeled with child's first and last name and any other item needed by the infant. - > Toddlers A blanket, several diapers, baby wipes, extra set of clothing, sippy cup plus other needed items. - ➤ Preschool/School Age A blanket, if the child is in care during nap time. - ➤ Children will be observed for obvious signs of illness upon arrival.
+- Infants A blanket, several diapers, baby wipes, extra set of clothing, unopened baby food jars, pre-mixed formula, labeled with child's first and last name and any other item needed by the infant. - Toddlers A blanket, several diapers, baby wipes, extra set of clothing, sippy cup plus other needed items. - Preschool/School Age A blanket, if the child is in care during nap time. - Children will be observed for obvious signs of illness upon arrival.
 Children may be denied services if they appear ill or show visible signs of a fever or any symptoms listed in our Denial of Service/Readmission Policy.
 To obtain further information please contact the facility director for your child's program.

-VOLUNTEER CHILD CARE IN UNIT SETTINGS (VCCUS): Volunteers from units may become certified through CYSS to provide free child care to their units for group meetings and functions.
+VOLUNTEER CHILD CARE IN UNIT SETTINGS (VCCUS): Volunteers from units may become certified through CYS to provide free child care to their units for group meetings and functions.
 Telephone: (270) 412-6535 for more information.
 KIDS AT HOME - Available workshops that assist parents in preparing children to remain at home alone for a few hours after school.

-Total Army Strong: Child, Youth & School Services is a committed to providing support to the Families of Fort Campbell through the deployments and hard ship tours.
-The CYSS Total Army Strong Includes: Free Registration to all military families, 20% fee reduction on regularly scheduled full or part time care per child, free transportation to and from surrounding schools for children enrolled in SAC, Eagles and Teen 24/7, hourly care reduced to \$2 per hour.
-SKIES Unlimited offers a total of \$300 per child in activities, classes and clinics and Youth Sports & Fitness offers a total of \$100 per child.
-16 hours free respite care is provided on our monthly Super Saturday 0900-1700, and during the week at Hourly Care.
+Total Army Strong: Child & Youth Services is a committed to providing support for families of soldiers who are deployed.
+The CYS Total Army Strong Includes: Free Registration to all military families, 20% fee reduction on regularly scheduled full or part time care per child, free transportation to and from surrounding schools for children enrolled in SAC, Eagles and Teen 24/7, 16 hours free respite care is provided each month along with our monthly Super Saturday 0900-1700.
 These benefits are subject to change due to funding.
 Reservations for Super Saturday can be made by calling 270-412-0174 or 270-412-0173.
 Reservations will be accepted until 1700 on the Thursday prior to the event.